aliaksei-yaustratsyeu/jsendemail/README.txt

     jsendemail -from alex@yourdomain.com -to "anna@gmail.com,aleksey@gmail.com,andrey@tut.by" -s "Hi!" -m "How are you doing?" -a "d:\Dropbox\*.jpg;d:\photos\*.jpg"

+How to build:
+    Run the next maven command:
+        mvn clean package

 How to use it:

+1) Unpack jsendemail-x.x.x-bin.zip or jsendemail-x.x.x-bin.tar.gz.

-1) Set JSENDEMAIL_HOME environment variable to the jsendemail home directory.
+2) Set JSENDEMAIL_HOME environment variable to the jsendemail home directory.

-2) Go to the %JSENDEMAIL_HOME%\conf folder and configure your smtp credentials.
+3) Go to the %JSENDEMAIL_HOME%\conf folder and configure your smtp credentials.

     If you use Amazon SES you should set accessKey and secretKey properties in AwsCredentials.properties configuration file or you can set username and password for Amazon SES smtp server in settings.properties file.
 If you want use accessKey and secretKey